vdclab/vdclab-wiki/EMBL-EBI-MSA-ClustalOmega.md

 > Clustal Omega doesn't perform pairwise alignment (you must input at least 3 sequences) and there is currently a limit of 4000 sequences or a maximum file size of 4MB of data.
 >
 > Clustal Omega can perform MSA's of proteins, DNA and RNA.
-{.is-info}
+> Formatting can sometimes be an issue requiring to eliminate hidden characters or long headings {.is-info}

 ## Ease of Use